machinable-org/machinable/docs/guide/machinable-yaml.md

 ## Config references

 It is often the case that configuration values depend on other configurations.
 For example, a model hyperparameter may depend on the dataset that is being used.
 In these cases, it may be useful to reference configuration values rather than duplicating them so they only have to be adjusted in one place.
 In the `machinable.yaml` such config references can be written using the `$` symbol.
-In particular, `$.{path}` refers to values from the config root while `$self.{path}` refers to values of the local component.
+In particular, `$.{path}` refers to values from the config root while `$self.{path}` refers to values of the local components.
 Consider the following example:

 <<< @/docs/.vuepress/includes/machinable_yaml/machinable_references.yaml